 The Supreme Court reversed 9-0.
-The Court said that "more than needed" was an unacceptable standard, and that predatory buying should be evaluated under a standard analogous to the selling-side standard articulated in Brooke Group v.
-Brown & Williamson Tobacco Corp.
-Specifically, the Court said that a buyer may be held liable only if (1) "the predator's bidding on the buy side [has] caused the cost of the relevant output [in the downstream market] to rise above the revenues generated in the sale of those outputs," and (2) "that the defendant has a dangerous probability of recouping the losses incurred in bidding up input prices through the exercise of monopsony power."
+The Court said that "more than needed" was an unacceptable standard, and that predatory buying should be evaluated under a standard analogous to the sell-side standard articulated in Brooke Group v.
+Brown & Williamson Tobacco $Co.^{33}$ Specifically, the Court said that a buyer may be held liable only if (1) "the predator's bidding on the buy side [has] caused the cost of the relevant output to rise above the revenues generated in the sale of those outputs,"34 and (2) "that the defendant has a dangerous probability of recouping the losses incurred in bidding up input prices through the exercise of monopsony power."35

-The Court's rejection of the "higher than needed" standard, and its insistence on a variant of the Brooke Group below-cost pricing standard, were expected and not controversial.
-Nor were many eyebrows raised by the Court's statements about "the economic similarity between monopoly and monopsony," or its citations to commentator suggestions for symmetric treatment.
-What has been little remarked, however, is that the Court's standard actually raises higher hurdles for the plaintiff than does the Brooke Group rule on the selling-side.
+The Court's rejection of the "higher than needed" standard, and its insistence on a variant of the Brooke Group (selling side) below-cost pricing standard were expected and not controversial.
+Nor were many eyebrows raised by the Court's statements about "the economic similarity between monopoly and monopsony,"36 or its citations to commentator suggestions of symmetric treatment.37 What has been little remarked, however, is that the Court's standard actually raises higher hurdles for the plaintiff than does the Brooke Group rule on the selling side.38